Human urine used to make nutritional supplements, plastics

 Blenner's research, in partnership with NASA, has found ways to combine a specific type of yeast with human urine and turn it into a plastic that could be fed into a 3D printer to make objects like tools.
 The urine-yeast combo was also used to create omega-3 fatty acids, which are sold as nutritional supplements and contribute to heart, eye and brain health.

-The research was presented Tuesday during the annual Meeting and Exposition of the American Chemical Society in Washington.
+The research was presented Tuesday during the national meeting and exposition of the American Chemical Society in Washington, D.C.

 While the ability to create a material and objects while in space is part of the research, Blenner is especially excited about the possibility of being able to make vitamins or medicine while in space.